Bose SoundTouch Toolkit

 Overview

 To enable Spotify Connect for SoundTouch devices, especially for remote availability outside the local network, the speaker must be associated with a Spotify account via a process called “priming.”
-This involves sending an addUser command to the speaker’s ZeroConf API (port 8200) containing a valid Spotify username and OAuth access token.
+This involves a two-step exchange with the speaker’s ZeroConf API (port 8200):

 AfterTouch adopts a Server-Centric Hybrid Model that prioritizes device cleanliness and user intent while providing automated self-healing.